Because the most precious aspect of an olive (its oil) only comes forth when pressed.

-Even his books for children, praised for being able to enter the mind of a child so appealingly, were meant not only to entertain, but to inculcate important values.
+Even with his books for children, praised for being able to enter the mind of a child so appealingly, Korczak meant not only to entertain, but to inculcate important values.

 Korczak himself became agnostic and didn't believe in forcing any religion onto children.